kristapsdz/openrsync/README.md

 # Testing

 The testing system is still in development.
-It currently requires `jot` and `compress`.
+It currently requires `jot`, `compress`, and `truncate`.

 % make regress